CRIME IN THE BOUTIQUE

-In the startlingly loud mustard Harris Tweed suit, his former wingman resembled a down-at-heel gamekeeper (Downton on a budget), but overall it was an infinitely more respectable look than the shockingly mismatched ganzies and chinos which had resulted in Sidney complaining loudly about the decline in standards of dress.
+In the startlingly loud mustard Harris Tweed suit, his former wingman resembled a down-at-heel gamekeeper (Downton on a budget), but overall, it was an infinitely more respectable look than the shockingly mismatched ganzies and combat trousers which had resulted in Sidney complaining loudly about the decline in standards of dress.

 ‘I’m assuming you’re settled here, Noakesy?’
 Markham prompted after an interval of bashful preening.